djlactose/Bastion/README.md

 ## Ports

+* 22 - This is the port people will connect through
 * 8000 - **BETA* If you want to make the web interface publically accessible you should open this port.
 You can still access the bastion host without making this accessible.